traveler0027/ai-projects/README.md

 # ai-projects
-various ai projects on my way to becoming an ai engineer
+various ai projects I did to learn machine learning on my way to becoming an ai engineer